john-rogers13/Threat-Hunting-Scenario-Tor-Browser-Usage-/README.md

 ## Response Taken

-TOR usage was confirmed on the endpoint `threat-hunt-lab` by the user `employee`.
+TOR usage was confirmed on the endpoint `ehreat-hunt-lab` by the user `jtex`.
 The device was isolated, and the user's direct manager was notified.

 ---